Junie Help

 To exit the Junie CLI interactive mode without losing login credentials, use /quit.
 Alternatively, you can exit Junie CLI by using Ctrl+C twice.

-Use /model to select the LLM used for the current session.
-Default is the recommended pre-selected option that uses a dynamically set model with the best price quality ratio.
+Use /model to select the LLM and, for supported models, the reasoning effort level used for the current session.
+Default is the recommended pre-selected option that uses a dynamically set model with the best price-quality ratio.

 The selection of available models depends on your authentication method with Junie CLI.
 With BYOK, only the provider-specific models are available.